-I saw that people were starting to make threads for characters in DOA6 so I thought I would make a thread where we as Kasumi players can discuss her moveset and such for competitive purposes. :-D
+I saw that people were starting to make threads for characters in DOA6 so I thought I would make a thread where we as Kasumi players can discuss her moveset, and combos and such for competitive purposes. :-D

 For anyone who doesnt know Kasumi's move set or new moves, here's the link:

 I hope we'll be able to have some good Kasumi gameplay discussion here and that she will be a viable character this go around! ^.^